preethamsai696/preethamsai696/README.md

 ## Hi there 👋

 A passionate Data engineer with over an year of experience in SSIS,SQL Server,Azure Data Factory.
 Experienced in building robust ETL data piplines, query optimization.
 I also hold Masters Degree in Electrical and Computer Engineering.
+Furthermore, I hold certifications in dbt, snowflake & BigData.

 <!--